 Amid criticism, Colombia defends assertions that Venezuela's Maduro supports rebels

-BOGOTA, Sept 30 (Reuters) - Colombia on Monday defended evidence it says proves Venezuelan President Nicolas Maduro supports guerrilla groups and drug traffickers, after the Colombian government was roundly criticized for publishing a dossier that included uncredited photographs taken by media outlets.
+BOGOTA, Sept 30 (Reuters) - Colombia on Monday publicly defended a dossier it says proves Venezuelan President Nicolas Maduro supports guerrilla groups and drug traffickers, but removed the armed forces' head of intelligence after widespread criticism of the report.

 President Ivan Duque announced in a speech to the United Nations General Assembly last week that he would give the organization a dossier of "conclusive proof," including photographs, of Maduro's support for terrorist groups.

 "It's just an issue of design and of giving credit at the foot of the photos," Foreign Minister Carlos Holmes Trujillo told journalists.
-"In consequence, we are going to update using the armed forces' exclusive photos so it's clear."
+"In consequence, we are going to update using the armed forces' exclusive photos."

-"What's important is the grave threat of the Maduro regime to the peace and stability of Colombia, the grave threat of the Maduro regime to the peace, the security and stability of the region," Trujillo said, adding that he will continue to decry the Venezuelan government on the international stage.
+"What's important is the grave threat of the Maduro regime to the peace and stability of Colombia, the grave threat of the Maduro regime to the peace, the security and stability of the region," Trujillo said.

-The head of the national police, General Oscar Atehortua, presented photographs of three leaders from the National Liberation Army (ELN) rebels he said had been taken in recognizable public places in cities in Venezuela and obtained from devices confiscated in Colombian military operations.
+The head of the national police, General Oscar Atehortua, presented photographs of three leaders from the National Liberation Army (ELN) rebels he said had been taken in public in Venezuelan cities and obtained from devices confiscated in military operations.

-ELN leader Carlos Emilio Marin, known by his nom de guerre Pablito, is hiding in the Venezuelan province of Apure, officials said.
+An ELN leader known by his nom de guerre Pablito is hiding in the Venezuelan province of Apure, officials said.

 "Venezuela is serving as a sanctuary for the leaders of the ELN and (FARC dissidents)," Defense Minister Guillermo Botero said.
 "They have bank accounts, they launder money, they do tourism, they have properties there without the authorities doing anything at all."

-Colombia is among more than 50 countries that back opposition leader Juan Guaido as Venezuela's rightful leader, rejecting Maduro's re-election last year as illegitimate.
+Colombia is among more than 50 countries that back opposition leader Juan Guaido as Venezuela's rightful leader.

-Maduro accuses Colombia of preparing to attack Venezuela, and has repeatedly warned of an invasion coordinated with the United States.
-He says Guaido is a U.S. puppet.
+Maduro accuses Colombia of preparing to attack Venezuela, and says Guaido is a U.S. puppet.

 (Reporting by Luis Jaime Acosta in Bogota Writing by Julia Symmes Cobb Editing by Matthew Lewis)